Retail Tax on Heavy Trucks, Trailers, and Tractors

 exceed what it would have cost to ship the article to the dealer.

-Exclude amounts charged for machinery or equipment that does not contribute to the highway transportation function
+Exclude amounts charged for machinery or equipment that doesn't contribute to the highway transportation function

 of the vehicle, provided those charges are supported by adequate records.
 For example, for an industrial vacuum loader vehicle,